PlotTwist: A Creative Plot Generation Framework with Small Language Models: Introduction

 \section{Introduction}

 Writers across film studios, streaming platforms, and publishing houses constantly face the same challenge: transforming a concise creative premise into a compelling narrative outline under tight deadlines.
 A showrunner needs to develop episode arcs for a new series.
 A screenwriter must pitch three distinct treatments by week's end.
 An educator requires diverse story examples for a creative writing course.
-In each case, the task is not simply to generate text, but to craft plots that exhibit coherent structure, believable character arcs, consistent tone, and emotionally resonant turning points, which are qualities that distinguish professional storytelling from arbitrary event sequences~\cite{teleki2025survey,yao2019plan}.
-While experienced writers navigate these demands through years of training and intuition, the question remains: can computational systems provide structured assistance for this fundamentally creative task?
+In each case, the task is not simply to generate text, but to craft plots that exhibit coherent structure, believable character arcs, consistent tone, and emotionally resonant turning points, qualities that distinguish professional storytelling from arbitrary event sequences~\cite{teleki2025survey,yao2019plan}.
+While experienced writers navigate these demands through years of training and intuition, computational systems offer no comparable mechanism for structured creative assistance, a gap this work seeks to address.